 - Squarespace: http://www.yourdomain.com/blog/blog-post

 While your old site is still online, we recommend cataloging your site’s URL structure in a spreadsheet.
-Then, once your domain is connected, you can set up 301 redirects to forward visitors to your new site content.
+Then, after your domain is connected, you can set up 301 redirects to forward visitors to your new site content.
 This prevents visitors from encountering 404 pages and may help preserve your site's search ranking.

 Step 10 - Cancel service with WordPress

 Squarespace provides website hosting and, if you transferred or registered a domain with us, domain hosting.
-Once your Squarespace site is online, you've imported or recreated all essential content, and no longer need your old site, you can most likely cancel service with WordPress and any other hosts.
+After your Squarespace site is online, you've imported or recreated all essential content, and no longer need your old site, you can most likely cancel service with WordPress and any other hosts.

 However, if you connected a domain that is still hosted by another provider (rather than transferring it), you'll need to maintain that domain subscription.
 If you're not sure, contact your previous provider to confirm what services you're paying for.

-Squarespace offers a free 14-day trial, but we don't offer a free version for ongoing sites.
+You can start every website with a free 14-day trial, but we don't offer a free version for ongoing sites.